Retlaw Plaza Hotel, Fond Du Lac, Wisconsin (formerly Ramada)

 - Local phone calls

-The Ramada Plaza Hotel is conveniently located in the heart of the city.
+The Retlaw Plaza Hotel is conveniently located in the heart of the city.
 It is just within minutes of the highways 151, 23 and 41.
 There are various shopping centers and restaurants which are just within walking distance of the motel.
 The Children’s Museum of Fond Du Lac will surely delight little ones.
 There are various family activities for everyone to enjoy.
 One of the best ice rink facilities in the area, FDL Blue Line Family Ice Center, has been the venue for various hockey tournaments and figure skating competitions.

 Lake Winnebago, the state’s second largest inland lake at 220 square miles is a great place for water-skiing, boating, fishing and ice-fishing during the winter season.
 Lakeside Park has more than 400 acres of open recreational space.
 During summertime, you will see an impressive display of flower displays.
 It also makes a great place for boating and picnics.